ArtursTorsters/git-branch/README.md

 ## Overview

-This Visual Studio Code extension is designed to help developers keep track of their associated files.
+This Visual Studio Code extension is designed to help keep track of associated files.
 It provides a convenient way to reopen files that were previously opened when working on a specific branch.

 ## Features

 - Automatically detects and associates open files with the current Git branch.
-- Simplifies branch-related file management within Visual Studio Code.

 ## Installation